by Jeff Scheetz, TrueFire’s Director of Education

 5. Step Your Gear Up.

 I am so guilty of this one.
 I’ve never been a gearhead, although you couldn’t convince my wife of that.
 Even though I still have more gear than a human would ever need, I would rather just grab a guitar and play.
 I hate to change strings, don’t want to tweak on pedals, just want to plug in and create.
 However, eventually this catches up with me and I have to “tidy up” my rig.
 So make a commitment in the New Year to finally throw away that cable that has been cutting out on you for 3 years, organize your pedal board, and have your guitar set up by a professional to play better.
 You don’t have to spend a ton of money on new boutique stuff, just shine up what you have – you will be happier and even play better afterwards!
-A good place to start is our Gear Buzz section, which features only top notch guitar gear that we use in house at TrueFire.
+A good place to start is our list of 16 Guitar Effects Pedals You MUST Have, which features only top notch gear that we use in house at TrueFire.

 6. Book a Gig!